Especially backward compatibility.

 The good news here is that the spindles have the same construction and spline patterns, just like all other HollowTech II cranks.
 It is true that the Q-factor is different, but the difference is only 2mm (146mm vs 148mm).

 Considering that the total Q-factor difference is 2mm, the difference on the non-drive-side would only be 1mm.
 In the case of play on the crankset, companies like Wheels Mfg make Shimano compatible crank spindle spacers in both 0.5mm and 1mm widths.

-Personally, I’d rather sell the old power meter and buy an officially compatible version to match the new cranksets though.
-Like I mentioned before, they’re not all that expensive and bike aesthetics are worth something too.
+Personally, I’d rather sell the old power meter and buy an officially compatible version to match the new cranksets.
+As I mentioned before, they’re not all that expensive, and bike aesthetics are worth something too.

 Wheels… what about those?

 Shimano’s new 12-speed cassettes come with a new spline fitting pattern, which is in fact backward-compatible with 11-speed freehub bodies.

 Of course, the new DURA-ACE wheels come with a freehub body that only accepts the new 12-speed cassettes, but your existing 11-speed wheels will accept 12-speed Shimano cassettes no problem!
 Also, the Ultegra wheels have an 11-speed freehub, so they'll take both 12-speed and 11-speed cassettes.

 Junction A?
 Can you use your existing display with 12-speed Di2?

 They display the current gear, synchronized shift mode, battery status, and they emit a warning beep when you reach either end of the cassette.
 Also, they have built-in Bluetooth/ANT functionality.

 If you're looking to transfer the display to a new 12-speed Di2 bike, don't bother.
 The system won't work.